 How Do Lactation Supplements Work?

-But swallowing a pill isn’t the only thing you should be doing to boost your supply if it’s low.
+But swallowing a pill isn’t the only thing you can do to boost your supply if it’s low.
 You should also be regularly pumping or breastfeeding since draining both of your breasts is one of the best ways to up your milk production.
-In addition to that, you should make sure to get as much sleep as possible and drink plenty of water.
+Also, you should make sure to get as much sleep as possible and drink plenty of water.

-There are many different options when you’re looking for a lactation supplement and finding the right one can prove to be a real pill.
+There are many different options when you’re looking for the best lactation supplement, and while finding the right one isn’t exactly a silver bullet, it’s pretty close.